Analytics Settings

 Below are images of some possible variations in the Analytics subtab:

-In this example, the camera is running in presets mode and drift correction is enabled.
+Example 1: Using a calibrated preset with drift correction In this example, the camera is running in presets mode and drift correction is enabled.
 AutoLearn mode is also enabled and view quality is set at a minimum of 15.
 The current view quality is 31, and the current degree of drift from the camera preset is 4.

-In this example, the camera is running in AutoLearn mode and off preset.
+Example 2: Off preset and running in AutoLearn mode In this example, the camera is running in AutoLearn mode and off preset.
 Although a preset has been calibrated, the camera view is too far off preset to function in presets mode.
 Drift tolerance is set at 30, and the current degree of drift is 38.
 When drift exceeds specified drift tolerance, the analytics revert automatically to AutoLearn mode.
 View quality is 50 and exceeds the specified minimum of 25, so AutoLearn mode can function.

-In this example, the camera is running in AutoLearn mode because no preset has been calibrated.
+Example 3: Running in AutoLearn mode, presets not configured In this example, the camera is running in AutoLearn mode because no preset has been calibrated.
 View quality is 60 and exceeds the specified minimum of 15.
 Because drift correction applies only to presets mode, the degree of drift is not calculated nor shown beneath the video.

-In this example, analytics are off because view quality of 18 is below the specified minimum of 25 and the degree of drift is 40, which is higher than the specified threshold.
+Example 4: Analytics off, view quality too low and drift too high In this example, analytics are off because view quality of 18 is below the specified minimum of 25 and the degree of drift is 40, which is higher than the specified threshold.
 A red notification beside the camera name at the top of the screen indicates that all analytics are off.